stormpath/stormpath-documentation/source/auth_n.rst

 - Enable OAuth 2.0 login with that provider

 - Add your application's redirect URL, which is the URL the user will be returned to after successful authentication.
-If you are using the Client API, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://endless-winter.apps.stormpath.io/authorize/callback``).
+If you are using the `Client API <https://docs.stormpath.com/client-api/product-guide/latest/social_login.html>`__, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://endless-winter.apps.stormpath.io/authorize/callback``).

 You will also need to gather the following information from the provider: